ophian/serendipity_event_staticpage/README.md

 - [x] Added for 2.0: form submit save-toolbar-button is now disabled when using the CKEDITOR full-package
 - [x] Added compat fallback to defaultform_template in case of cookie stored 'all fields/non-template' (old hardcoded) form
 - [x] Changed method name getSystersID() to getSisterID()
-- [x] prepare everything to HTML5, which will be the default in future
+- [x] Prepare everything to HTML5, which will be the default in future
-- [x] prepare everything and purge plugins hardcoded non-smarty output
+- [x] Prepare everything and purge plugins hardcoded non-smarty output
-- [x] remove the 'no template' hardcoded stuff
+- [x] Remove the 'no template' hardcoded stuff
 - [x] Plain Editor button changes for the 2.0 backend
 - [x] Extend required Serendipity version to 1.7 and Smarty 3.1, since the old_backend_staticpage.tpl would need too much old Smarty2 and CSS fixes
 - [x] Added confirmation dialog on select change page events, to avoid saving into wrong page accidently